 I'll be the first to admit that I am a die-hard Duck fan!
 Go Ducks!
 I started school at UO in the fall of 2007 and graduated in the spring of 2011 with a Bachelors of Arts in History.
 My educational career did not stop there, I continued on at Concordia University Portland in 2012 and earned my Master's of Arts in Teaching.
 Just a short month after graduating, I packed up everything and headed to Tucson to start my first job as a teacher at Ocotillo Ridge Elementary where I taught for four years.
 At the end of the school year I made the choice to leave Arizona and return to Oregon.

-This will be my sixth year of teaching and my sixth year of teaching third grade.
+This will be my seventh year of teaching and my seventh year of teaching third grade.
 My time in Arizona taught me a lot about who I am as a teacher!
 I am excited to get the opportunity to be home in Oregon with my family and friends again.
 I am also looking forward to working in such a tight knit community as Gaston.
 I know that this will be a great school year and look forward to sharing my love of learning with my new students!